-Now, what happens if the Steelers would have covered the spread?
+Now, what happened if the Steelers had covered the spread?
 Obviously, you are out your $10 wager, but you did cash in a $50 ticket on Pittsburgh, giving you a $40 profit on the day.

 The Big Question: Should I Hedge My Parlays or Let it Ride?

 So now you know how to hedge, the question is, should you?

 It might seem great at first glance (free money, right?).
 The problem is, that it does not maximize your potential profits.
 You have to give yourself about a 50% chance of winning that final game of the parlay, right?
 In the long term, it would be more beneficial to ride the parlay out.
 This way you don’t lose the edge you’ve gained by increasing your odds (i.e. winning the first three of four).

 Answer: Hedging Prevents You From Maximizing Your Long-Term Profits

 Say you bet ten 4-team parlays at $10 a pop.
 By a miracle, you win all three early games and have a chance to hedge your final bet in every situation.
 Let’s use 50% as a base percentage that an average sports bettor wins.
 What would be the results of hedging versus not hedging?